Effects of the centrifugal force in stellar dynamo simulations: Results

-In the slowly rotating runs, sets C and D, there are changes in both radial and latitudinal differential rotation but which are very small.
-Comparing the runs without the centrifugal force with those with the largest value of $c_f$, the biggest change is in set D of about $20\%$ in $\Delta_\Omega^{(r)}$.
-However, larger deviations are found in sets E, F, and G, which are also shown in Fig.~\ref{fig:DiffRotScatter} with the corresponding error bars, which are estimated by computing the average of three equally long parts of the timeseries and taking the largest deviation from the total as the error.
+In the slowly rotating runs, sets C and D, there are changes in both radial and latitudinal differential rotation, but they are very small.
+Comparing the runs without the centrifugal force with those with the largest value of $c_f$, the biggest change in $\Delta_\Omega^{(r)}$, of about $20\%$, is in set D. However, larger deviations are found in sets E, F, and G.\ They are also shown in Fig.~\ref{fig:DiffRotScatter} with the corresponding error bars, which were estimated by computing the average of three equally long parts of the time series and taking the largest deviation from the total as the error.

 In set E we see that the differential rotation of the runs that were initialized with the same $c_f$ but at a different time, namely E2 with E3 and E4 with E5, have very similar values.
 This shows that the averaged differential rotation does not significantly depend on the initial conditions when the centrifugal force is added.
-Within this set the maximum deviation of $\Delta_\Omega^{(r)}$ is about $23\%$ between runs E1 and E5.
+Within this set, the maximum deviation of $\Delta_\Omega^{(r)}$ is about $23\%$ between runs E1 and E5.
 In contrast, $\Delta_\Omega^{(60^\circ)}$ is reduced by about $17\%$.

-Recently, \cite{Kapyla23} noted that the details of the radial profile of $\ol\Omega$ can introduce spurious effects in the measure of differential rotation as defined in Eq.~(\ref{equ:rDR}).
-Following their approach, we define the mean rotational profile at the equator as
+Recently, \cite{Kapyla23} noted that the details of the radial profile of $\ol\Omega$ can introduce spurious effects into the measure of differential rotation as defined in Eq.~(\ref{equ:rDR}).
+Following their approach, we defined the mean rotational profile at the equator as

 where $r_{\rm in} = 0.72R$ and $r_{\rm out} = 0.98R$.
 In Fig.~\ref{fig:DiffRotTilde} we plot this quantity as a function of $c_f$.
-The differential rotation is solar-like ($\tilde{\Delta}^{(r)}_{\Omega}>0$) as already seen in the top panel of Fig.~\ref{fig:DiffRotScatter}.
-This shows that, if there are transients of anti-solar differential rotation in our simulations, these are not very long and a similar scaling is seen with both definitions.
+The differential rotation is solar-like ($\tilde{\Delta}^{(r)}_{\Omega}>0$), as already seen in the top panel of Fig.~\ref{fig:DiffRotScatter}.
+This shows that, if there are transients of anti-solar differential rotation in our simulations, they are not very long and a similar scaling is seen with both definitions.